someparty/someparty/source/articles/2018-06-03-bitter-boys.html.markdown

 [Watch: Snotty Nose Rez Kids - "The Warriors" @ YouTube](https://youtu.be/1lyZlj1GrTs "#")

-Vancouver cold-punk trip [Lié](https://lievancouver.bandcamp.com/) have a new video online for the song "Can't Get Enough," which is set for release as part of their upcoming *Hounds* LP.
+Vancouver cold-punk trio [Lié](https://lievancouver.bandcamp.com/) have a new video online for the song "Can't Get Enough," which is set for release as part of their upcoming *Hounds* LP.
 [Katayoon Yousefbigloo](https://vimeo.com/user60663477) directed the clip.

 Lié features guitarist Ashlee Lúk, bassist Brittany West, and drummer Kati J. They recorded *Hounds*, their third record, in Austin, Texas with Ian Rundell producing and Total Control’s Mikey Young mastering. *Hounds* will see a July 6 release from [Mint Records](http://www.mintrecs.com/) and [Monofonus Press](http://monofonuspress.com/).